 The Scottish city of Port William was founded by and named after Sir William.

-Boswell mentions him in his journal of September 24, 1762, when Sir William visited the Herons at Kirroughtrie, where Boswell was staying at the time.
+Boswell mentions him in his journal of September 24, 1762, when Sir William visited the Herons at Kirroughtrie at the same time as Boswell.
 Boswell described Sir William as "formerly [...] a genteel, pretty-looking man.
-Now he looks like an overgown drover.
+Now he looks like an overgrown drover.
 He entertained us with many of the exploits of his youth, which however were rather a little too marvellous."